mateusbrodrigues/java-webservice/README.md

 # DM111

 ## Project

-The project was split in two repositories, the [current one](https://github.com/edilsonjustiniano/dm111) (a.k.a DM111) and the [DM111 Promo](https://github.com/edilsonjustiniano/dm111-promo) that will listen some notifications published by DM111 and apply some business logic based on the published/consumed events.

-## Overview

-This repository contains the solution implemented by the DM111 discipline from the Pos Graduation course Mobile and Cloud Development by Inatel.
+This repository contains the solution of the final project implemented by the DM111 discipline from the Pos Graduation course Mobile and Cloud Development by Inatel.

-During the classes was implemented a web service to deal with a minimal structure of supermarket, i.e. The _CRUD_ operations for **Products**, **Users** _(Client and Admin)_, **Shopping Lists**.
+During the classes was implemented a web service to deal with a minimal structure of supermarket, i.e. The _CRUD_ operations for **Products**, **Users** _(Client and Admin)_, **Shopping Lists**, **Authentication** that uses JWT token.
+For the final task, it was created a **Promotion API** with the following operations:

-To make these exposed APIs secure it was implemented an **Authentication** API as well using JWT token.

-In addition to the auth API an _Interceptor_ was created and all the endpoints that required the authorization was added behind this interceptor.
-It means, only authenticated users could access the resources and in some scenarios only authenticated and authorized users were able to perform some operations.
+- Delete Promo
+- Update Promo
+- Create Promos
+- Fetch Promo by UserID
+- Fetch Valid Promos
+- Fetch PromoID

+There is an Insomnia collection ([Insomnia_Collection.json](https://github.com/mateusbrodrigues/dm111/blob/main/Insomnia_Collection.json "Insomnia_Collection.json")) available to make it easier to validate the API.

 ## Integrations